OfficeDev/office-js-docs-pr/docs/includes/word-tutorial-insert-image-html-table.md

     </div>
     ```

-4. Open the app.js file.
+3. Open the app.js file.

-5. Below the line that assigns a click handler to the `insert-image` button, add the following code:
+4. Below the line that assigns a click handler to the `insert-image` button, add the following code:

     ```js
     $('#insert-html').click(insertHTML);
     ```

-6. Below the `insertImage` function add the following function.
+5. Below the `insertImage` function, add the following function:

     ```js
     function insertHTML() {